 The story of how MJ Printing rose from one man’s ambition to one of the most trusted print suppliers in Melbourne!
 Complete with success, drama, growth, and saladas.

-MJ Printing was started in 1972 by John Housey, doing letterpress in his father’s garage.
-In due course he needed to find a factory for his growing business, so he started with a small factory in Abbotsford, then a few years later relocated to larger premises nearby, at 1 Duke Street.
+MJ Printing was started in 1972 by John Housey, with a letterpress in his father’s garage.
+In due course he needed to find space for his growing business, so he started with a small factory in Abbotsford, then a few years later relocated to larger premises nearby, at 1 Duke Street.

 Meanwhile a young John Kempton, aka JK, had started his printing apprenticeship in 1976 at Wilke & Co.
 He rode his pushbike to work every day (he wanted to make sure I mention this was “tiresome”), and occasionally took a nap behind a stack of boxes in the storeroom.

 In the late 70’s JK saw his first fax machine.
 Everyone was called into the office to check it out, and they were all gobsmacked at the technology.

 Back to MJ Printing, and John H had hired the first of the long term staff that still work at MJ today – Greg – who started in 1983.
 Around this time in the early 80’s, the company had moved on from letterpress to 2 colour offset printing.

 Around 1988, a teenage Mark Neff started work in the bindery.
 He happened to live nearby, and got busted chucking a sickie one day when his mother came by to visit him for lunch.
 John H was not impressed.

 In 1990, John Kempton commenced employment as general manager at MJ Printing, and he and John Housey were a great team, “like Hawke and Keating” according to JK.

 Around 1991, while doing work for Mushroom Records, the client told JK she needed to check her email, and he said, “What’s that?”
 Gobsmacked.